dannypaz/political-contrib/README.md

 Simply run the following command to use the program:

 ```
-run.sh
+./run.sh
 ```

-NOTE: You may need to add executable permissions to the `run.sh` by running the following: `chmod +x run.sh`.
+NOTE: You may need to add executable permissions to `run.sh` by running the following: `chmod +x run.sh`.

 # Tests

-Tests can be ran with the following command at the root of the directory:
+All tests (unit and insight) can be ran with the following command at the root of the directory:

 ```
-(cd insight_testsuite && ./run_tests.sh)
+./run_tests.sh
 ```

+NOTE: You may need to add executable permissions to `run_tests.sh` by running the following: `chmod +x run_tests.sh`.